devkhchua/user.services/README.md

+# Java Application - Spring Boot with JPA to maintain user into MySQL Database running on Embedded Tomcat

-# user.services
+# Part of Microservices

-1) User CRUD (Spring Boot, Embedded Tomcat, MySQL, JPA)
+1) User CRUD
 - to create, maintain and to handle user in a standalone database (MySQL)
 - encrypt stored password